mcgrew/fivel/README.md

-fivel
+Fivel
 =====

-An HTML5 mobile framework intended for use with Phonegap/Cordova
+An HTML5 mobile framework intended for use with Phonegap/Cordova or on mobile web sites.